qinxuqiang/xuqiangqin.github.io/_pages/about.md

 ---

 I am a postdoctoral research associate at University of North Carolina at Chapel Hill.
 My mentor is [Justin Sawon](http://sawon.web.unc.edu).
 For Fall 2023, I am a guest researcher at Hausdorff Research Institue for Mathematics.
+I am currently on the job market.

 I obtained my Ph.D from Indiana University Bloomington.
 My advisor was [Valery Lunts](https://math.indiana.edu/about/faculty/lunts-valery.html).